 She graciously persisted, and, not wanting her to feel bad, I did what she asked, listened to her spiel, prayed the salvation prayer as a kind of insurance policy, and promptly forgot all about it.

 Everywhere I went, Christian missionaries seemed to crawl out of the woodwork to challenge my Catholic beliefs and point me to the Bible.
 Frankly, I didn’t see how my Catholic beliefs differed much from theirs.
 What stood out for me, though, was the prominence Jesus played in their beliefs.

 To my Catholic mind, Jesus was peripheral, incidental, a senior manager rather than a CEO; whereas all the saints had their own important ministerial portfolios.
 St. Jude was in charge of impossible tasks.
 If you were single, 40, and wanted to be married, you prayed to St. Jude.
 St. Anthony was in charge of finding your lost keys.
-St. Christopher was your saintly traveling companion and protector.
+St. Christopher was your saintly travelling companion and protector.
 St. Martin de Porres was the go-to guy for the poor.